6 Logless VPNs That Take Your Privacy Seriously

 My only slight concern would be IVPN’s Gibraltar-registered status, and whether any pending or future alterations to United Kingdom and European Union digital privacy laws will have an immediate effect on its users.
 However, for the time being, this is not a worry!

 An IVPN solution comes in at $15 for a single month, dropping to $8.33/$100 for a 12-month subscription.

 We finish our list with one of the best VPN packages around, but one that doesn’t always gather the kudos it might deserve for a job well done.
 CryptoStorm is the VPN of choice for many users because of its additional features, and the additional choices available in accessing the service.
 Want to pay using alternative Bitcoin currencies?
 Sure, send us some Dogecoin (such wow, very pay).
 Need a VPN provider actively supporting worldwide open-data culture?
 CryptoStorm are there again.

 Their network is slightly different to your run of the mill VPN providers, too.
-CryptoStorm offers a token-based authentication system to do away with anything resembling identification, at the same time distancing themselves from the users accessing the network.
+CryptoStorm offers a token-based authentication system (broken link removed) to do away with anything resembling identification, at the same time distancing themselves from the users accessing the network.
 You purchase a token from a dedicated reseller, such as vpndark.net, then activate your VPN service, leaving no discernable trace of purchasing the service in the hands of CryptoStorm.